-The emission reductions achieved during this monitoring period are higher than the estimated in ex ante calculations, mainly because the number of ICS has further increased.
+The emission reductions achieved during this monitoring period are higher than the estimated in ex ante calculations, mainly because the number of ICS has further increased compared to previous Monitoring Period.

+The considerable diference is observed in SDGs related to employment and training (SDG 13: Number of people trained during the project implementation’, SDG#1: Number of staff hired to implement the project activities).
+The difference is explained by the fact that in the first Monitoring Period all project implementation activities were outsourced to an NGO (Fundacao AVSI).
+Currently, the PD implements all project activities directly.

 E.6.
 Remarks on increase in achieved SDG Impacts from estimated value in approved PDD

 >>The differences for all three SDG indicators related to SDG1 and SDG3 are minimal (max.
 10% difference) and within natural variation.
 Besides, it is normal that these values from the surveys rather decrease over time, since households that use the ICS already for a longer time tend to forget about the direct benefits that result from the change.
 However, it is still clearly visible that there is a very significant benefit related to these indicators.
-The emission reductions achieved during this monitoring period are higher than the estimated in ex ante calculations, mainly because the number of ICS has further increased.
+The emission reductions achieved during this monitoring period are lower than the estimated in ex ante calculations.
+The considerable diference is observed in SDGs related to employment and training (SDG 13: Number of people trained during the project implementation’, SDG#1: Number of staff hired to implement the project activities).
+The difference is explained by the fact that in the first Monitoring Period all project implementation activities were outsourced to an NGO (Fundacao AVSI).
+Currently, the Project Developer implements all project activities directly.

 SECTION F. SAFEGUARDS REPORTING

+>> In the Transition Annex, where the following mitigation measures have been proposed:

+The Project Developer (MozCarbon) will train charcoal sellers in order to allow them to sell the new cookstoves and thus, reduce the economic impact of the decrease in the charcoal selling.

+The released pollutants are minimized at maximum since the cookstoves implemented by the project are more efficient in comparison to the old stoves.
+Release of pollutants is diminished when compared to the baseline scenario.

+The details as how the above mitigation measures have been taken care of during the monitoring period are provided below:

+The project developer implements two selling strategies to deliver stoves to final beneficiaries.
+The first is through door to door with promoters.
+The second approach is to use sales agents, including people with shops and other business to sell the stoves.
+Part of charcoal sellers (16), is now sales promoters of MozCarbon.
+Also, part of the sales points (24) are of people who sell jointly charcoal and stoves, earning commissions on stoves sold.

+When compared to traditional stoves, improved stoves reduce the amount of emmited pollutants.
+This was observed during the Monitoring Period where people perceived reduction in smoke emissions when compared to the baseline scenario.
+90.6% of the users report the reduction of smoke levels in house because of the use of project stoves.

->>In addition to the above described SDG methodological choices/approaches applied for estimating the SDG outcome the project monitoring will include also the monitoring of the mitigation measures of the Gold Standard Safeguarding Principles.
+In addition to the above described SDG methodological choices/approaches applied for estimating the SDG outcome the project monitoring will include also the monitoring of the mitigation measures of the Gold Standard Safeguarding Principles.
 As the outcome of the Safeguarding Assessment, in fact, one mitigation measure (“Awareness meetings for the company’s staff regarding the street sexual harassment, which will provide the tools to both men and women to handle and overcome this type of situation in case it ever happens”) was identified regarding the Safeguarding Principle number 2 - Gender Equality and Women’s Rights.